banash/PHPLeague-for-WP/readme.txt

 * CHG: All characters are authorized
 * FIX: Database structure upgrade system has been improved
 * NEW: Database structure checking system
-* NEW: Spanish language is now available
+* NEW: Spanish is now available
+* NEW: Portuguese is now available

 = 1.4.5 =
 * NEW: Polish language is now available